TN Nurseries best selling moss

 Gardening is a beautiful, ecologically beneficial, and mentally soothing hobby.
 Gardening also tends to make one more aware of the negative aspects of chemical fertilizers and pesticides on the environment.
-While using more environmentally friendly gardening products is one answer, there is another, much simpler one that few people know about yet.
-This is the beautiful practice of gardening with moss.
+While using more environmentally friendly gardening products is one answer, there is another, much simpler one that few people know about.
+It is the beautiful practice of gardening with moss.

 Moss is not only lovely, but it is an environmentally friendly plant and one that is simple to maintain in good health.
 There are more benefits to gardening with moss than just enhancing the appearance of your garden, though.
 Here are some of the others.

 Moss is Inexpensive and Easy to Keep Healthy in Your Garden

 Most gardening shops will have moss, and it is an inexpensive plant.
 Carpet moss and sheet moss are the most common types of gardens, but there are others you may want to explore.
 You can even transfer it directly from the forest to your garden for free, and there is an excellent chance it will latch onto your garden and thrive there.